dqops/dqo/docs/examples/index.md

 We have provided a variety of examples to help you in using DQO effectively.
 These examples use openly available datasets from [Google Cloud](https://cloud.google.com/datasets).

+You can find the full list of examples at the bottom of this article.

 ## Prerequisite

 To use the examples you need: